Green Bay Southwest High School: Demographics

-The school is 66% white, 9% Hispanic, 8% Native American, 6% black, 5% native American, and 5% of students identify as a part of two or more races.
+The school is 66% white, 9% Hispanic, 8% Native American, 6% black, 6% unknown, and 5% of students identify as a part of two or more races.

 Athletics

 Southwest's athletic teams are known as the Fighting Trojans, and compete in the Fox River Classic Conference.
 The Trojans have won two Wisconsin Interscholastic Athletic Association state championships, one as part of a co-op girls' hockey team in 2014, and the Division 1 girls' tennis championship in 1997.

 The football stadium and track and field area is named Dahlin Family Stadium.
 It was renovated in 2014 to add synthetic turf.
 Carl Sunby Gymnasium, named after a former athletic director, has a capacity of 2000 and is often used as a neutral site for WIAA basketball playoff sectionals.
 Additionally, Southwest has tennis courts, baseball diamonds, and an indoor swimming pool.